mikedamay/PureDI/Documentation/LibraryMaintainerNotes.md

 18. push master
 19. Upload latest help files to mikedamay.co.uk/PureDI
 20. Test nuget install on Mac or Linux or Windows
+21. Change SampleCode project file to refer to the latest nuget package and squash any project reference